asreview/asreview/docs/source/installation.rst

 Mount local volume
 ~~~~~~~~~~~~~~~~~~

-To mount the container to your local project folder (or any other local
+To persist data and facilitate easy access to project files, mount a local
-folder), the `-v` flag can be used.
-To do so, adjust path-to-your-folder to
+directory to the container using the `-v` flag.
+Replace path-to-your-folder
-your local folder.
-When a project folder is specified, ASReview LAB will store
+with the desired local path.
+This allows ASReview LAB to store and retrieve
-and load all its projects from this folder.
-Note that multiple containers can
-access the same folder.
+projects from the specified directory.
+It is also possible for multiple
+containers to share access to this directory.

 .. code:: bash

-    docker run -p 5000:5000 -v path-to-your-folder:/project_folder ghcr.io/asreview/asreview lab
+    docker run -p 5000:5000 -v path-to-your-folder:/project ghcr.io/asreview/asreview:latest lab

 Named container
 ~~~~~~~~~~~~~~~

+Creating a named container simplifies the management of your Docker workflow.
-To make the usage easier, you can create a named container like the following:
+Set up a named container using the docker create command:

 .. code:: bash

     docker create --name asreview-lab -p 5000:5000 -v path-to-your-folder:/project_folder ghcr.io/asreview/asreview lab

-To start asreview, enter:
+To start the ASReview LAB container, execute:

 .. code:: bash

     docker start asreview

-To stop it, just use `stop` instead of `start`.
-You can also check which images are running with `docker ps`.
+To stop it, replace `start` with `stop`.
+Monitor running containers with `docker ps`.

 Customize the image
 ~~~~~~~~~~~~~~~~~~~

-If you want to add more extensions, or build the Docker image yourself, check the file `Dockerfile <https://github.com/ghcr.io/asreview/asreview/tree/master/Dockerfiles>`.
-Modify it as you see fit, and then build and run the image with:
+For additional features or personal customization, modify the `Dockerfile` from the ASReview repository.
+After making changes, build your custom image and run it:

 .. code:: bash

     docker build -t asreview/asreview:custom .
-    docker run -p 5000:5000 ghcr.io/asreview/asreview:custom lab
+    docker run -p 5000:5000 asreview/asreview:custom lab

+If you want to add more extensisons, or build the Docker image yourself, check the file `Dockerfile <https://github.com/ghcr.io/asreview/asreview/tree/master/Dockerfiles>`.

 .. _server-installation: